syash7202/Javascript/readme.md

 arr.pop(); ---> removes the last value from the array

-arr.push(10) ---> adds the given arrguement at the end of array
+arr.push(10) ---> adds the given argument at the end of the array

 arr.shift() ---> removes the first value from the array

-arr.unshift(0) ---> adds the given arguement at the beginning of the array
+arr.unshift(0) ---> adds the given argument at the beginning of the array

 arr.splice(start_index, no. of elements) ---> remove elements from the middle of array

-arr.splice(2,5) ---> remove from 2 index and 5 elemnets i.e (3,4,5,6,7)
+arr.splice(2,5) ---> remove from 2 index and 5 elements i.e (3,4,5,6,7)

 ### Array declaration behind the scenes

-Array created in JS aren't stored as array, but as objects.
+Array created in JS aren't stored as array but as objects.

 ```
 var arr = [9,8,7,6,5,4];  --->  arr = {